 Add in a couple of sets of ten at the end of your workout to catch a burn.

-I’m sure you’ve seen these at some point with a cable machine- they really are a great exercise.
+I’m sure you’ve seen these at some point with a cable machine.
 Make sure to lock out the arms at the bottom and ensure you’re not swinging the shoulders while performing them.

 Not only does this exercise work the triceps but the forearms too.
 Plus, because of the way the weight is held you are going completely against gravity.
 It’s a challenging one!